 Energy efficiency and energy conservation are highly effective means of reducing CO2 emissions and saving money on utility bills.
 The HES team promotes no-cost energy assessments, encourages the completion of energy assessment follow-up work, and provides information about weatherization, energy equipment rebates, high efficiency appliances, and energy conservation measures.

-Green Needham’s “Toward Zero Waste” initiative aims to use the four R’s – reduce, reuse, recycle and rethink – to address problems of waste.
-We are focused initially on two areas we believe can have the greatest impact and benefit locally – food and community-wide recycling.
+Green Needham’s Toward Zero Waste initiative works to use the “five R’s”– refuse, reduce, reuse, repurpose, and then recycle – to address problems of waste.
+We are focused initially on three areas we believe can have the greatest impact and benefit locally – food, community-wide recycling and reduce/reuse.

 Green Needham provides information about environmental issues and legislation through our website, newsletter and blog.
 We also organize presentations and film showings, appear at community events, and support programs in the Needham Public Schools.
 In Nov.
 2018, we hosted a well attended “Go Green Needham” Expo.